Nalaquq/qcorp-gis-training/modules/04-spatial-analysis-arcgis-pro/lessons/lesson8_raster_data.md

 3. ✅ Modify contrast and brightness
 4. ✅ Clip rasters to specific extents
 5. ✅ Understand and verify raster resolution
+6. ✅ Combine multiple raster tiles using Mosaic to New Raster
-6. ✅ Work with different raster types (imagery, DEMs, etc.)
+7. ✅ Work with different raster types (imagery, DEMs, etc.)

 ---